puppetlabs/puppet-docs/source/pe/2.8/orchestration_usage.markdown

 Filtering Nodes
 -----

-Most orchestration actions in Puppet Enterprise 2.7 can be executed on a set of nodes determined by meta-data about the deployment.
+Most orchestration actions in PE can be executed on a set of nodes determined by meta-data about the deployment.
 This filtering provides a much more convenient way to manage nodes than the traditional approach of using host names or fully